 Waterproofing your basement could help you save on heating bills, including gas or electricity if they’re used to help warm your home.
 This is because dampness won’t be allowed to penetrate the walls or floor so you won’t be using excess heating to keep your home warm.

-It’s worth keeping an eye on your heating bill because if it’s increasing, especially during seasons when you wouldn’t typically require your home to be kept warm, then it could be a sign that there’s a leak in your basement.
+The experts at Romeo’s Fuel suggest keeping a watchful eye on your heating bill.
+And, why not?
+The increase in bills makes a little sense during the summer season when there’s no need to keep your house warm.
+Thus, it could be a red flag for a basement leak.
 You may want to even consider updating your water tank, perhaps even considering a tankless water heater to further save on utility bills.
 You could end up saving more than you thought possible with a few sensible changes along with waterproofing your basement.

 Preventing Foundation Cracks and Upheaval